Laser Cavity Detection

 Soft Tissue Lasers

-Procedures that used to require scalpels, sticthes, and produce significant post operative bleeding and soreness can now be performed with little or no anesthetic, no scalpel, no stitches, and minimal to no bleeding and soreness.
+Procedures that used to require scalpels, stitches, and produce significant post operative bleeding and soreness can now be performed with little or no anesthetic, no scalpel, no stitches, and minimal to no bleeding and soreness.
 Lasers allow us remove tissue by essentially vaporizing it instead of physically cutting it.

 Connective tissue attachments that create a space between front teeth can be easily and comfortably removed, often allowing the space to close without orthodontics.
 An excessively gummy smile that shows short, square looking teeth can be beautifully transformed to show longer, fuller teeth by simply removing the excess gum tissue.
 Excess tissue that has grown up and over back teeth and causes pain when biting can be eliminated.
-When decay extenteds below the gumline, blood and saliva can contaminate the bond between the tooth and the restoration.
+When decay extends below the gum-line, blood and saliva can contaminate the bond between the tooth and the restoration.
 A laser can create a clean dry field that will ensure a better bond and extend the life of the restoration.
 Lasers can also be used to treat gum disease without the need for surgery.

-Best of all, because the laser seals the blood vessels and nerve endings, there is little to no bleeding or soreness in these areas.
+Best of all, because the laser seals the blood vessels and nerve endings, there is little-to-no bleeding or soreness in these areas.